Come Fly with Me

 Rhamphorhynchus muensteri

-icon of an image Rhamphorhynchus muensteri by ДиБгд is in the public domain.
+Rhamphorhynchus muensteri by ДиБгд is in the public domain.

 Size comparison chart showing the pterosaur Rhamphorhynchus muensteri in yellow next to a human silhouette in blue, with a 2-meter scale bar above

-icon of an image Rhamphorhynchus scale by Slate Weasel is in the public domain.
+Rhamphorhynchus scale by Slate Weasel is in the public domain.

 The largest and best-known species was rhamphorhynchus muensteri.
 We’ve estimated their maximum wingspan to be about 1.8 meters, but they likely weighed no more than 1 – 2 kg due to their small bodies and hollow bones.